docksal/service-vhost-proxy/README.md

 ## Advanced proxy configuration

 These advanced settings can be used in CI sandbox environments and help keep the resource usage down by stopping Docksal project containers after a period of inactivity.
-Projects are automatically restarting upon a new HTTP request (depending from PROJECT_AUTOSTART_DISABLE. see below).
+Projects are automatically restarting upon a new HTTP request (depending from PROJECT_AUTOSTART. see below).

 `PROJECT_INACTIVITY_TIMEOUT`